luis605/luis605/README.md

 # 👋 Hello World!
-I'm Luís, a high-school student developing Lit Engine, a game engine aimed at simplifying game development.
+I'm Luís, a high-school student developing OneShot, a large scale spiking neural net, and Lit Engine, a game engine aimed at simplifying game development.

 # About Me
 I love diving into technologies with the power to reshape our world.
 My current focus is on mastering C++ to push the boundaries of game development, but I'm also trying some machine learning.